BVA Counseling Center

 Pre-Veterinary Technology

-This program will prepare students for careers int eh animal healthcare sciences field.
+This program will prepare students for careers in the animal healthcare sciences field.
 This program includes both theory and application of skills and concepts, such as animal restraint, anatomy, physiology, husbandry and disease processes.
 Students will also receive training in grooming services.

 11/12